rifezacharyd/breast-cancer-biomarkers/README.md

 ## Overview

+ Breast cancer remains a leading cause of morbidity and mortality worldwide, with early detection and intervention widely recognized as pivotal to improving survival outcomes.
+However, current insurance reimbursement policies often restrict access to screening and preventive care unless specific statistical thresholds—such as incidence or risk-based eligibility criteria—are met.
+This limitation may delay diagnosis and treatment for at-risk individuals who fall outside narrowly defined parameters, potentially contributing to poorer prognoses.
+An exploratory data analysis of a public dataset involving breast cancer biomarkers underscores the critical importance of early identification and timely intervention.
+These findings highlight the public health imperative to re-evaluate coverage policies and promote broader access to screening and therapeutic services that can reduce disease burden and improve long-term patient outcomes.

 This study investigates population-level breast cancer data to identify and evaluate key prognostic biomarkers.
 The modeling framework includes:

 - Kaplan–Meier survival estimation